TheScienceMuseum/heritage-connector/docs/reconciling_fields.rst

 2. Check data format
 *********************

-:code:`Reconciler` takes in a pandas Series (equivalent to a DataFrame column).
+The Reconciler takes in a pandas Series (equivalent to a DataFrame column).
 For good results, the data in this Series should:

-* be categorical (many values appear many times);
+* be categorical (many values appear many times), and
-* correspond to an area of the Wikidata ontology.
+* correspond to an area of the Wikidata ontology (e.g. *occupations* or *bodies of water*).

-The Series must also have either all *list-like* or *string-like* values, which will determine the value of the boolean parameter :code:`multiple_valuess` in the next step.
+The Series must have either all *list-like* or all *string-like* values, which will determine the value of the boolean parameter :code:`multiple_values` in the next step.

-1. Process data to create a mapping table
+3. Process data to create a mapping table
 ******************************************

 First, create an instance of :py:meth:`heritageconnector.entity_matching.reconciler.Reconciler`.
-The default :code:`"from_config"` values means that the Elasticsearch instance and index defined in :code:`config.ini` are used.
+The default :code:`"from_config"` argument values mean that the Elasticsearch instance and index defined in :code:`config.ini` are used.

 .. code-block:: python